javierasping/sentinel/content/posts/docker/taller3/taller3_docker.en.md

 ```

-2.Create a Dockerfile file to create an image with a web server by serving the page.
+2. Create a Dockerfile file to create an image with a web server by serving the page.
 You can use a debian or ubuntu base image, or an image that already has a web service, as we have seen in Example 1: Image construction with a static page.

 ```bash
 javiercruces@docker:~/taller3$ cat Dockerfile